Superb Parrots aka Barraband Parakeets or Parrots aka Scarlet-breasted Parrots

 Soft insect food is often fed to the adults to help them feed their young.
 The chicks fledge from 35 to 45 days and are independent by 50 days.

-Immature Superb Parrots have similar coloring to the females, but have brown irises, and their require their adult coloration from six to ten months of age.
+Immature Superb Parrots have similar coloring to the females, but have brown irises, and they acquire their adult coloration when they are six to ten months old.
 Females are sexually mature at one year of age and males at two years.

 The Splendour Parrots are very quiet in an aviary, with an endearingly friendly and gentle personality.
 They are highly social and should be kept with a mate or in a group environment.
 In the wild, Superb Parrots are almost always found in flocks.
 They acclimatize fairly easily to a new environment and are very hardy ...
-Talking Abilities (compared to other species).
+They are quite compatibility with most other species.
+Males are said to be suitable as pets, but not so much the females.
+Males can learn to imitate human speech (but modestly so).

 Species Research by Sibylle Johnson